Aga Khan Academies: Partnerships

 In addition to belonging to the Aga Khan Development Network and working with the Aga Khan Education Services, the academies are part of the International Academic Partnership (IAP).
 The IAP is an international joint venture that was conceived in 1990 and came into being in 1993.
-It includes such institutions as Phillips Academy in Andover, USA, Schule Schloss in Salem, Germany and the Institute for Educational Development - Pakistan and Tanzania, East Africa. at the Aga Khan University.
+It includes such institutions as Phillips Academy in Andover, US, Schule Schloss in Salem, Germany and the Institute for Educational Development – Pakistan and Tanzania, East Africa. at the Aga Khan University.
 The partnership has brought together over 400 schools from South Asia, East Africa and the United States, and over 500 teachers.

 The Aga Khan Program for Islamic Architecture at Harvard University and the Massachusetts Institute of Technology, the University of Central Asia, the Aga Khan University, the University of Calgary, the University of Toronto, and Oxford University are providing resources to the academies and their development.
 Other partnerships are national governments such as that of India which donated 40 hectares of land in the southern Andhra Pradesh state for the Hyderabad Academy.